autodl-community/autodl-irssi/README.txt

 Some common tracker options and how to get them:

 [b]cookie[/b]: Go to your tracker's home page, then type [b]javascript:document.innerHTML=document.cookie[/b] in the address bar and press enter.
 You should now see your cookie.
-If all you see is PHPSESSID=XXXXX, then you'll have to manually get the cookie using FireFox: Tools -> Privacy tab -> Show Cookies.
+If all you see is PHPSESSID=XXXXX, then you'll have to manually get the cookie using FireFox: Edit -> Preferences -> Privacy tab -> Show Cookies.
 It's usually just [b]uid=XXX; pass=YYY[/b].
 Separate each key=value pair with a semicolon.

 [b]passkey[/b]: First check a torrent download link if it contains it.
 If not you can usually find it in the generated RSS-feed URL, which you probably can generate @ yourtracker.com/getrss.php . passkeys are usually exactly 32 characters long.
 The passkey can also sometimes be found in your profile (click your name).